I Didn't Sign Up for This!

 “I didn’t sign up for this!”
 I screamed inside.

-Why do we believe that we can plot our way, goal set to a finely accomplished life, and edit out the inconveniences and challenges that get in our way?
+Why do we believe that we can plot and goal-set our way to a finely accomplished life, and edit out the inconveniences and challenges that get in our way?

 Life happens and not always the way we want.

-Here we are again as we try to re-enter our world of work, play, and worship.
+Here we are again as we try live in our pandemic world and try to work, play, and worship.
 What we want is to go back to the way things were, only more rested, more family-involved, more ready for our normal lives.
-But what we’re going to get, at least for more months than we wanted, is some version of new.
+But what we’re going to get, at least for more months than we wanted, is something we didn't sign up for.